-Students must select one math course, one lab science course, and one technology course and complete the 12 credit requirement with any additional math or science course from the list of Approved General Education Courses.
+- Students must select one math course, one lab science course, and one technology course and complete the 12 credit requirement with any additional math or science course from the list of Approved General Education Courses.
 Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course in math or science from the List of Approved General Education Courses.
+If they succeed, they must take an additional course in math or science from the List of Approved General Education Courses. - World Language Courses (two sequential semesters of a foreign language is required - for example, SPAN I and II).